nicklafferty/craftycody/content/crochet/pattern-review-amigurumi-elephant.md

 I'm absolutely going to buy more of her patterns.
 I've got my eye on a cute unicorn that I fell in love with on [her Instagram](https://www.instagram.com/p/CaJvPD_g2LQ/?hl=en).

 By the looks of her reviews, all of her patterns are pretty easy and she even markets them as such.
 I love this.
 I love using simple techniques that we all know to create things that only look complicated.
 I think from start to finish this little elephant took me about four hours and I'm a pretty slow crocheter.

+You'd be hard pressed to find easier patterns that work up as quickly as hers and look as cute as they do.
+They're priced fairly so check them out!